 Ask the class to discuss each person whose story has been presented, focusing on the risks taken and the caring shown.
 Make a new list of class heroes, including all those who have indeed stuck their necks out for others.
 Don't forget to include anyone from the first list who turned out to be a real hero.

 Students can present these heroes to the school in a Hall of Heroes display, at an assembly, and/or in P.A. announcements.

 FYI: That's a sample of the style and substance of Giraffe materials for kids.
 Full Giraffe programs provide lesson plans for kindergarten through high school, within school hours or after-school.

 There are more free Giraffe materials online for you.
 There’s a full program for teens called, “It’s Up To Us.”
-And in the fall of 2015, our entire K-2 program will also be online, free.
+And now our entire K-2 program is also online, free.
 Each contains lesson plans, handouts, correlations to standards—everything you need to bring courageous, compassionate service to your students.

 The Giraffe materials that are not online, are available for purchase.
 Because Giraffe Programs always include a service component, some teachers have gotten their purchases funded by nearby adult service organizations such as Rotary and Lions.

 One way or another, you can get Giraffe for your students.
 Look over what we have on offer at http://www.giraffe.org/resources/teaching-materials.
 Download the free programs or order what you need.